 It’s unfortunate that the story outlined above happened, as it had real-life impacts personally, professionally, and financially for all parties involved.
 With that said, this example provides a roadmap to a path that can be followed to avoid the above and ensure success in adhering to ASC 606’s requirements.

-SOFTRAX is the purpose-built application to bring you down the right path address your company’s ASC 606 and revenue recognition requirements.
-Please contact us today.
+SOFTRAX is the purpose-built application to bring you down the right path to address your company’s ASC 606 and revenue recognition requirements.

 SOFTRAX provides superior experience, knowledge, products, and services to address your company’s ASC 606 needs.
-We encourage you to visit https://www.softrax.com/about/contact-us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption and revenue recognition management needs.
+We encourage you to contact us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption and revenue recognition management needs.